Increase Shelf Presence for Your Food and Beverage Brand06.26.18 / Jacob Carter

 Consider the KonMari methodology for decluttering your home that encourages cherishing things that spark joy in your life.
 If a belonging no longer sparks joy, it is acknowledged for its service and thanked before being let go.

-The work we did for Hilary’s is a example of grouping elements and simplifying design in order to speak more clearly to consumers at retail.
-The product was invisible through the freezer door due to the lack of discipline in the messaging on the front of pack.
-Through strategy and research we refocused their messaging to get back to living their mission to heal the American diet through sustainable farming, alternative grains, and plant-based protein.
-We helped them pivot away from strictly appeasing the vegan crowd, which helped simplify messaging and identify the elements to remove from front of pack.
+The work we did for Hilary’s is an example of grouping elements and simplifying design in order to speak more clearly to consumers at retail.
+The product was invisible through the freezer door due to the lack of discipline in the messaging on the front-of-pack.
+Through strategy and research, we refocused their messaging to get back to living their mission to heal the American diet through sustainable farming, alternative grains, and plant-based protein.
+We helped them pivot away from strictly appeasing the vegan crowd, which helped simplify messaging and identify the elements to remove from the front of the pack.
 By grouping elements into more digestible pods of information, the new package stands out on shelf and blocks well in the freezer door.

 Think of Your Package as a Poster

-Angie’s Boom Chicka Pop is an example of a brand that works great as a mini poster at retail.
+Angie’s Boom Chicka Pop is an example of a brand that works great as a mini-poster at retail.
 The brand uses a palette of delightful colors and bold typography to establish a light, fun, and sassy brand personality.
-From 30 feet away the viewer sees brand name with the giant Boom Chicka Pop name dialed up in volume.
-From 10 feet away, flavor name is easily legible as well as circle bursts with key benefits called out such as “calories per cup” and “whole grain energy”.
-At 3 feet the consumers engage with the Angie’s brand logo and read the bottom of the pack message “Real, simple ingredients.
+From 30 feet away the viewer sees the brand name with the giant Boom Chicka Pop name dialed up in volume.
+From ten feet away, flavor name is easily legible as well as circle bursts with key benefits called out such as “calories per cup” and “whole grain energy”.
+At three feet the consumers engage with the Angie’s brand logo and read the bottom of the pack message “Real, simple ingredients.
 Nothing fake.”
 Boom Chicka Pop chose to shout brand name first celebrating an unconventional name that amplifies the fun in snacking.